-That’s because every house is different and there are times when alternatives such as access towers, ladders or platforms can be used instead of a full scaffold system.
+That’s because every property is different and there are situations when alternatives such as access towers, ladders or platforms can be used instead of a full scaffold system.

 This page, however, is all about access equipment and scaffold.
 You’ll discover when you need it, how much it will cost you and we also have some cheaper scaffold alternatives for you to consider.

 As with all of our content on this site, the following information is geared towards roofers and any competent person needing to carry out roof repairs or maintenance work.

 Ladders Have Been Banned in the Workplace, Haven’t They?

 Ladders can be used when it’s not practical to use other forms of access equipment, perhaps because the work can be completed in a short time period, i.e. under 30 minutes or if the work is of low risk to the worker, i.e. not very high and in a safe location.

 I can’t use ladders because I need to keep two feet and one hand on the ladder at all times, don’t I?